nuejs/nue/packages/nuejs.org/docs/template-syntax.md

 <media-object :for="item in items" :bind="item"/>
 ```

 ### Rendering attributes with `:attr` { #attr }

-Attr directive renders a DOM attribute for each property in an object.
+The attr directive renders a DOM attribute for each property in an object.
 So the following components:

 ```html
 <p :attr="data">